 The mission of the Chagrin Falls Exempted Village School District is to provide an educational experience empowering students to maximize their potential.
 Chagrin Falls Exempted Village Schools utilizes this mission to guide decision-making that informs course and program offerings, teacher professional development, and ongoing refinement of educational opportunities for students.

-During the 2015-16 school year, departments worked to identify Selection Criteria for all leveled courses across grades 4-12.
+Several years ago, departments worked to identify Selection Criteria for all leveled courses across grades 4-12.
 These sets of multiple and varied data points are transparently posted on the district website, within the Intermediate School and Middle School Advanced Programming brochures, and within the Course Selection Guide to assist students and their families in determining readiness for more rigorous course offerings.
 The ongoing collection of data points each year ensures that student readiness is monitored and used in decision-making each year.
-See the flexible and responsive nature of our course trajectories here: Grades 4-12 Math, Grades 4-12 ELA
+See the flexible and responsive nature of our course trajectories here, under “Resources and Forms.”

-Our commitment to holistic and personalized education is also reflected in our continuum of extensive course offerings which extend beyond the core areas (including World Language, Music, Art, and Technology coursework beginning in Kindergarten).
+Our commitment to holistic and personalized education is also reflected in our continuum of extensive course offerings which extend beyond the core areas (including World Language, Music, Art, and STEM coursework beginning in Kindergarten).
 We seek to promote a passion for learning within each of our students and encourage them to be contributing members of the community.
-In the 2015-16 school year, ongoing Intervention/Enrichment periods were identified within the school schedules across grades 4-12.
-This provided an opportunity for students to access support and or coursework of interest throughout the school year.
-This programming will extend to include grades K-3 in 2016-17 and access to the STRETCH Enrichment programming for cognitively gifted students in grades 4-6.
+Ongoing Intervention/Enrichment periods exist within the school schedules across grades K-12, allowing all students to access what they need, when it is needed.
+This programming includes access to the STRETCH Enrichment programming for cognitively gifted students in grades 4-6.

 Please feel free to contact our offices with any questions or concerns regarding curriculum and instruction.